 To read or download the pdf version of this report, use one of these two buttons:

-The Chapel and spiritual cares ministry centers around the Biblical core values of loving God first and best and loving our neighbor as ourselves.
-The Bible is read and taught and the Good News is shared in most every setting of pastoral care.
-By God’s grace, I strive to offer all a Christlike presence in every setting.
+The Chapel and spiritual cares ministry centers around the grace-based Biblical core values of loving God first and best and loving our neighbor as ourselves.
+The Bible is read and taught and the Gospel is shared in every setting of pastoral care.
+By God’s grace, I strive to offer a Christlike presence in every setting.

-On a daily basis, I am privileged to visit room to room engaging each resident through relational pastoral care.
-These visits include many of the following elements: conversations regarding spiritual matters, Bible reading, prayer, relational-based conversations and counseling, distribution of devotionals and prayer guides, singing, as well as learning about their background, family, hobbies, vocational history, heartaches, and regrets…and much more.
+I am privileged to visit room to room engaging each resident through relational pastoral care.
+These visits include many of the following elements: conversations regarding spiritual matters, Bible reading, prayer, counseling, distribution of devotionals and prayer guides, singing, as well as learning about their background, family, hobbies, life history…and much more.

-There is ample opportunity to provide relational pastoral care to the families of residents and employees.
+There is an abundance of opportunities to provide relational pastoral care to the families of residents and employees.
 I continue to cultivate relationships in these areas.

 515-432-1393, ext.
 244 (office)